Ahmad-A0/Edulink-API/docs/classes/Edulink_Raw.md

 # Class: Edulink_Raw

 This class houses all the raw requests to the Edulink API.
-Properties that the methods require need to initialized with the [Edulink_Raw.initialize](Edulink_Raw.md#initialize) method.
+Properties that the methods require need to be initialized with the [Edulink_Raw.initialize](Edulink_Raw.md#initialize) method.

 ## Table of contents